 In tickets as in all things, we are mindful of dxw’s values.

-Most clients’ routine contact with us is via support tickets.
-So it’s vital that our clients’ experience of the support system is a good one, and also that they have a positive experience with us personally.
+Many clients’ only routine contact with us is via support tickets, so it’s vital that their experience of the support system is a good one, and that they have a positive experience with us personally.

 Of course, every client would like us to go the extra mile to solve their problem.
 But they also understand that to do that for them would mean bad service for another client - or that we never get to their issue, because we’re too busy gold-plating the solution to someone else’s.

 While we do everything we can to make sure the client is happy with our solution, we are also mindful of what’s practical.
 We don’t do extensive development work on tickets, or trial new approaches.
 We don’t play with new tools or sink hours into interesting bugs.
 We set those things aside, and schedule time to do them later.

 The main purpose of a ticket is to take some action that solves the problem, as quickly as possible.
 Generally speaking, we do the most time-efficient thing that we can.
 Of several potential, acceptable solutions that solve the problem, we do the one which can be implemented the most quickly.

 We host a variety of face to face and online events to share our experience and expertise.

 We work hard to design events that are accessible, inclusive and safe.
 We ask attendees about their individual access and support needs.

 We publish a code of conduct for all the events we host.
 And we expect the hosts of events we are involved in to apply similar standards to the conduct of their sponsors, event organisers and participants.